YSTEMandChess/react/README.md

 # New Middleware Wiki

 This is an API used to commmuncate data betweent the database and front end.
 The API is written on NodeJS.

+# React
+To run the react frontend, run `npm start` in the react-ystemandchess directory